British Columbia operates three business streams:

 B.C.
 Entrepreneur Immigration – Regional Pilot

-The British Columbia Entrepreneur Immigration – Regional Pilot aims to attract entrepreneur to rural parts of the province.
+The British Columbia Entrepreneur Immigration – Regional Pilot aims to attract entrepreneurs to rural parts of the province.

 It is initially a two-year pilot, with enrollment open in early 2019.